Hello, world

 Tests are a safety net that brings confidence to change the code with no fear.
 If tests fail because you've broken the code, the cure is simple: undo the last change and make a better one.

-In our case here we're breaking the previous tests because we added a new mandatory argument: language
+In our case here we're breaking the previous tests because we added a new mandatory argument to the #new

 .
 In order to fix this we should make it optional by setting a default value for it.